 Candidates for the position of University Law Enforcement Officer for the University of Toledo must meet the following minimum requirements including:

-Candidates must be at least 21 years of age on or before date of written examination; possess a valid driver's license; meet minimum standards of physical condition/fitness; and have a valid Ohio Peace Officer Training Certificate, or be currently enrolled in an OPOTC-certified police academy.
+Candidates must be at least twenty-one (21) years of age on or before the date of appointment; possess a valid driver's license; meet minimum standards of physical condition/fitness; and have a valid Ohio Peace Officer Training Certificate, or be currently enrolled in an OPOTA-certified police academy.
 In addition, candidates must submit to a drug/urinalysis test; have completed 96 quarter hours/64 semester hours of college level academic credits from an accredited college or university (having earned a GPA of 2.0 or higher); OR education may be substituted with 5 years of continuous active full-time law enforcement experience (as a state-certified peace officer) with a state certified law enforcement agency.

-Applicants that meet these requirements will then be invited to take the civil service test.
+Applicants that meet these requirements will then be invited to take the written examination.